-(Zip Code)

-Registrant's telephone number, including area code: (650) 822-5600

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, \$0.001 par value Trading symbol KZR Name of each exchange on which registered

-The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No \boxtimes

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer□Accelerated filer□Non-accelerated filer⊠Smaller reporting company⊠

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(Address of principal executive offices) (Zip Code) Registrant's s telephone number, including area code: (650) 822-5600 Securities registered pursuant to Section on 12(b) of the Act: Title of each ı class Trading symbol Name of each exchange on which registered Common Stock, \$0.
+001 par value KZR The Nasdaq Stock Market LLC Securities registered pursuant to Section on 12(g) of the Act: None ndicate by check mark if the Registra nt is a well-known seasoned i ssuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ ndicate by check mark if the Registra nt is not required to file repor ts pursuant to Section 13 or 15(d) of the Act.
+Y ⁄es □ No ⊠ orts required to be filed by Section 13 or 15(d) orts), and (2) has been subject to such filing red of the Securities Exchange Act of 1934 during the preceding 12 mortuirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ iths (or for onically every Interactive Data File required to Registrant was required to submit such files).
+Y be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of Yes $\boxtimes$ No $\square$ this chapte filer, an accelerated filer, a non-accelerated filer, an on-accelerated filer, and "emerging growth co er, smaller reporting company, or an emerging growth company.
+See ompany" in Rule 12b-2 of the Exchange Act. the Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company Σ Emerging growth company f an emerging growth company, indica ate by check mark if the regis trant has elected not to use the extended transi tion period for complying with any new or revised financial account ing standards provided pursuant to Section 13(a) of the Exchange Act. ⊠